 Speedometer Calibration for Virginia Speeding Cases

 A “speedometer calibration” tests the accuracy of your vehicle’s speedometer.
-Speedometer calibration evidence may be every helpful in the defense of a speeding case if the vehicle’s speedometer is defective.
+Depending on the case, speedometer calibration evidence may be very helpful in the defense of a speeding case if the vehicle’s speedometer is defective.
 Virginia Code § 46.2-942 states that “the court shall receive as evidence a sworn report of the results of a calibration test of the accuracy of the speedometer in the motor vehicle operated by the defendant… at the time of the alleged offense.”
+Allow us to evaluate your case!

 Sample Speedometer Calibration Report